MasoniteFramework/docs/features/validation.md

     )

     if errors:
-        request.session.flash('errors', errors)
-        return request.back()
+        return request.back().with_errors(errors)
 ```

-This validating will read like "user and email are required and the terms must be accepted" \(more on available rules and what they mean in a bit\)
+This validation will read like "user and email are required and the terms must be accepted" \(more on available rules and what they mean in a bit\)

 {% hint style="info" %}
 Note you can either pass in a single value or a list of values